Army helicopter crashes into Ranjit Sagar Dam lake in J&K, rescue operations underway

 The accident took place during a routine sortie.

 An Indian Army helicopter crashed into the Ranjit Sagar Dam lake in Jammu and Kashmir’s Kathua district on Tuesday, PTI reported.
-The dam is about 30 kilometres from Punjab’s Pathankot district.
+The dam is about 30 km from Punjab’s Pathankot district.

 The accident took place during a routine sortie, ANI reported, quoting unidentified Army officials.
-Both the pilots are safe.

-However, there is no information yet about how many were on board the helicopter,” RC Kotwal, senior superintendent of police of Kathua, told India Today.
+At least five people were on board the helicopter, according to The Hindu.

 “Rescue teams have been rushed to the spot,” he added.
 “Divers have also been called in.”